Nikhil Chaudhary (cricketer): Domestic career

+International career

+On 11 June 2026, Chaudhary received his maiden international call-up when he was added to Australia's T20I squad for their three-match tour of Bangladesh, replacing Travis Head, who withdrew due to personal leave.

+Although he does not hold Australian citizenship, he is a permanent resident who meets the ICC's eligibility criteria through residency.
+Chaudhary made his debut in the first match of the series, making him the first India-born male cricketer to represent Australia internationally in over 60 years, since leg-spinner Rex Sellers in 1964.

 Legal issues

 In March 2024, Chaudhary stood trial in the District Court of Queensland on a charge of raping a woman in his car in Townsville in 2021, and was found not guilty.
 The Hobart Hurricanes said they were unaware of the charges before the trial started.